IwannabeRealnerD/playground-monorepo/README.md

   <img src="https://img.shields.io/badge/turborepo-EF4444?style=for-the-badge&logo=turborepo&logoColor=white">
 </div>

-This repository is a monorepo built on top of pnpm workspace and contains projects that I use to test and learn various web development frameworks.
+This repository is a monorepo built on top of pnpm workspace.
+It contains projects that I use to test and learn various web development frameworks.

 ## Projects in the repository